MaterializeInc/materialize/doc/developer/platform/architecture-storage.md

     For example, if we are matching up transaction metadata with the data it references, we may need to maintain some outstanding metadata records and some outstanding data records, until all in a transaction match.
     If we intend to hold back transactions until all strictly prior transactions have completed, we may need to hold on even to some completed transactions, awaiting the completion of the prior work.

-3. Create `persist` collections for the output and the identified "state".
+3. Create `persist`-backed storage collections for the output and the identified "state".

 With this prep work done, the assembly instructions are:

-1. To start, determine `t` the `min` write frontier in `persist` for all outputs and all state.
+1. To start, determine `t` the `min` write frontier in `persist` for all shards of outputs and all state.

+    The time `t` may be strictly less than some of the shards, which will mean that we cannot necessarily write at `t` for all shards.
+    This is fine, and will be discussed in just a moment.

 2. From time `t` onward, rehydrate the "state" associated with the source pipeline.

 3. Restart each raw source from the addresses found in the persisted reclocking collection at `t`.

-4. From time `t` onward, continually produce reclocked messages: messages from the raw source whose addresses are translated to time using persist's reclocking information.
+4. From time `t` onward, continually produce reclocked messages: messages from the raw source whose addresses are translated to timestamps using reclocking information from `persist`.

-    It is important that this be based on reclocking information we hear back from persist, rather than what we optimistically proposed at persist.
+    It is important that this be based on reclocking information we hear back from `persist`, rather than what we optimistically proposed at `persist`.
-    This ensures that the right thing happens in the case there are two contending implementations.
+    This ensures that the right thing happens in the case there are contending implementations.

-    Each raw source should produce exactly its outputs at times greater or equal to `t`.
+    Each raw source should now produce exactly its outputs at times greater or equal to `t`.

 5. From time `t` onward, apply the source pipeline to produce at each time: